 XVII Olympic Winter Games

-Canada’s first medal at the Games came from skier Edi Podivinsky, whose bronze in the men’s downhill equaled Canada’s best ever performance in that event.
-Canada’s final medal of the Games came from the men’s hockey team on the last day.
-Canada came away with silver, after losing in an emotionally charged game and dramatic shoot-out to Sweden.
+Canada’s first medal at the Games came from alpine skier Edi Podivinsky, whose bronze in the men’s downhill equaled Canada’s best ever performance in that event.
+Canada’s final medal of the Games was won by the men’s ice hockey team on the last day.
+They came away with silver after losing an emotionally-charged game in a dramatic shoot-out against Sweden.